pisa-engine/pisa/docs/source/index.rst

 Some features of PISA are listed below:

-* Written in C++ for performance;
+* Written in C++ for performance
-* Indexing & Parsing & Sharding capabilities;
+* Indexing, parsing & sharding capabilities
-* Many index compression methods implemented;
+* Many index compression methods supported
-* Many query processing algorithms implemented;
+* Many query processing algorithms supported
-* Implementation of document reordering;
+* Implementation of document reordering
-* Free and open-source with permissive license;
+* Free and open-source with permissive license

-.. note:: PISA is still in its **initial release** and many new features are going to come in the next versions.
-Contributions are also welcome!
+.. note:: PISA is still in its **unstable release**, and no stability or backwards-compatibility is guaranteed with each new version.
+New features are constantly added, and contributions are welcome!

 .. toctree::